Emmotes/ic_spoilers/docs/morte.md

 ![Skittering Skulls Icon](images/morte/31378.png) **Variant 1: Skittering Skulls** (Complete Area 75)
 > Morte starts in the formation.
 He can be moved, but not removed.
 > You may only use Champions who qualify for one of Morte's specialization choices (which is a pretty broad selection)
-> These are female, non-binary, undead, non-standard species, rogues, chaotic, or evil Champions.
 > 1 Skullface Spider spawn with each wave.
 These enemies do not count toward quest progress or drop gold, and move 50% faster and deal 100% more damage.
 > An additional Skullface Spider spawns with each wave for every 100 areas completed.
 > <b>Getting to Know Morte:</b> Morte has a wide variety of Champions he specializes in working with.
 What can we say?
 He's pretty friendly for a talking skull.